 The campus of Auburn University at Montgomery is located near Interstate 85, just east of downtown Montgomery.
 This location makes AUM easily accessible from any point in or near the Montgomery area.
+(See area map on inside back cover of the catalog.)

 At present, the campus comprises five classroom buildings, the library, the student center, a physical education and athletic facility, two student housing areas, and various support facilities.
-(See campus map on inside back cover of the catalog.)
+(See campus map on inside front cover of the catalog.)

-Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Fine Arts Department, the Art Gallery, and the Life Sciences Center.
+Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Fine Arts Department, the Art Gallery, and the Life Sciences Annex.